 In the first post of this series, I wrote about why picture study is important to me and in the last post, I wrote about why picture study should be important to everyone.
-Now that we have the reasons why we should include it, we’ll dive into the more practical side…. how do we actually do it?
+Now that we have the reasons why we should include it, we’ll dive into the more practical side… how to do Charlotte Mason picture study.

 I’ll be referring back to many of the resources I mentioned in my last post, so if you’re not familiar with the various organizations with which Charlotte Mason was associated, you’ll want to read the introduction there first.